yamatium/yamatium/README.md

 - 👋 Hi, I’m @yamatium
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning angular y java

 <!---
 yamatium/yamatium is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.